graphql/ai-wg/rfcs/semantic-introspection.md

 ## Open Questions

+1. **Effectiveness**:
-1. **Security considerations**: Should there be guidance on rate limiting or access control for semantic search?
+2. **Security considerations**: Should there be guidance on rate limiting or access control for semantic search?
-2. `capabilities` might collide with the existing RFC in the main repo Semantic Introspection
+3. `capabilities` might collide with the existing RFC in the main repo Semantic Introspection

 ---